Active Directory hybrid identity: Extend on-premise Active Directory identity to Entra ID

 Is there a better way?

-How UserLock keeps Microsoft 365 SSO on-premise
+How UserLock keeps Microsoft 365 SSO on-premises

-Through UserLock, authentication can be federated to UserLock SSO via Entra ID, giving employees secure MFA on Microsoft 365 access in a way that seamlessly integrates secure access to both on-premise and remote access environments.
+With UserLock, authentication can be federated to UserLock SSO via Entra ID, giving employees secure MFA on Microsoft 365 access in a way that seamlessly integrates secure access to both on-premise and remote access environments.

 When a user tries to access a Microsoft 365 application from home or work,this request contacts Entra ID for authentication.
 Because this is federated with UserLock SSO, Entra ID passes UserLock the request.
 UserLock SSO processes the request after checking the user’s credentials and authorization in the on-premise AD.
 With UserLock, you get the simplicity of only maintaining one identity, the on-premise identity, for access to all line of business apps.